Northern Mariana Islands

 Saipan Aerial Tour

-Though the Northern Marianas consists of 15 islands in total, the most popular are Saipan, Tinian, and Rota.
-Saipan, the largest of the Northern Mariana Islands, has an area of 115.4 square kilometers.
-It takes less than an hour to traverse the island by car.
-Start on the sand – specifically, the blazing white shoreline of Micro Beach in Saipan, popular among locals and visitors alike.
+Though the Northern Marianas consists of 14 islands in total, the most popular are Saipan, Tinian, and Rota.
+Saipan, the largest of The Marianas, has an area of 115.4 square kilometers.
+It takes about hour to traverse the island by car.
+Start on the sand – specifically, the blazing white shoreline of Micro Beach, popular among locals and visitors alike.
 Then, head to the many, many others offering lush tropical scenery and a whole range of activities.
-If you’re feeling adventurous, there’s always cliff jumping, cavern dives and night diving.
+If you’re feeling adventurous, there’s always jungle treks, cavern dives and night diving.

-Northern Mariana’s resorts and country clubs are more than just sleek beach fixtures; they are gateways to the territory’s vibrant outdoor life and urban spirit.
-Resorts arrange hikes to hidden villages, banana boat rides and cliff fishing.
+The Marianas' resorts and country clubs are more than just sleek beach fixtures; they are gateways to the territory’s vibrant outdoor life and urban spirit.
+Resorts arrange hikes to hidden beaches, banana boat rides and cliff fishing.
 Take a windsurfing tour or tee off at one of the golf courses.

-The Islands’ storied past – and especially its indigenous Chamorro culture – is very much alive everywhere you look.
+The Islands’ storied past – and especially its indigenous Chamorro and Carolinian cultures – is very much alive everywhere you look.
 Archeological sites, prehistoric stone structures and small villages engage you with people, past and present.
 Spring and summer’s San Vicente Fiesta and San Antonio Festival introduce you to Chamorro and Carolinian food, dance and music.

-History buffs will also find the Northern Mariana Islands a trove of exceptionally preserved World War II buildings and posts, including a Japanese lighthouse, bunkers, jails and an abandoned airfield.
-Banzai and Suicide Cliffs are dramatic testaments to the character of the Chamorro people.
+History buffs will also find The Marianas a trove of exceptionally preserved World War II buildings and posts, including a Japanese lighthouse, bunkers, jails and an abandoned airfield.
+Banzai and Suicide Cliffs are dramatic testaments to the profound history of these islands.

 Contact the Travel Trade Team